Receive my free lessons in your mailbox

 The Italian audio course Ripeti Con Me starts at a beginner level and focuses on essential Italian vocabulary.
 Its slow pace makes it accessible to beginners.

-This audio material only uses audio from native speakers and is also excellent to learn Italian in the car.
+This audio material only uses audio from native speakers and is also excellent for learning Italian in the car.

 The concept underlying this course is that you’ll improve your Italian by listening and repeating many sentences.